Leveraging Multi-lingual Positive Instances in Contrastive Learning to Improve Sentence Embedding: Introduction

 Multi-lingual sentence embedding transforms sentences in different languages into a shared embedding space~\cite{feng2020language, wang-etal-2022-english}, where sentences with similar meanings are positioned close to each other.
-This is a fundamental and significant task in Natural Language Processing (NLP), with various applications including multi-lingual retrieval~\cite{yang2020multilingual}, cross-lingual classifications~\cite{hirota2020emu}, and multi-lingual natural language inference~\cite{Conneau2018xnli}.
+This is a fundamental and important task in Natural Language Processing (NLP), with various applications including multi-lingual retrieval~\cite{yang2020multilingual}, cross-lingual classifications~\cite{hirota2020emu}, and multi-lingual inference~\cite{Conneau2018xnli}.

-As contrastive learning (CL) exhibits great strength on learning sentence representation, CL-based methods have become the common practice for learning monolingual sentence embeddings~\cite{simcse, su2022one, ni-etal-2022-sentence} as well as multi-lingual~\cite{feng2020language, wang-etal-2022-english}.
+As contrastive learning (CL) exhibits great strength on learning sentence representation, CL-based methods have become the common practice for learning monolingual ~\cite{simcse, su2022one, ni-etal-2022-sentence} as well as multi-lingual sentence embeddings~\cite{feng2020language, wang-etal-2022-english}.
 Typically, conventional CL performs with an anchor, a positive and multiple negative examples.
-The learning objective of CL is to pull the anchor and a positive closer and push the anchor and negatives apart~\cite{Oord2018RepresentationLW}.
+The learning objective of CL is to pull the anchor and the positive closer and push the anchor and the negatives apart~\cite{Oord2018RepresentationLW}.

 Our work aims at improving contrastive learning for multi-lingual sentence embedding with \emph{multiple positives}.
-While existing approaches of multilingual sentence embedding merely takes the naive CL with a single positive example, we argue that leveraging multiple positives should be considered for multilingual sentence embeddings.
-In contrast to monolingual CL, richer and more complex relationships exist among multiple positives in multilingual CL: \textbf{(1) positives in a diverse set of languages}, which can benefit cross-lingual learning; \textbf{(2) transitive similarity across multiple positives by translation}, which provides reliable structural information for learning.
+While existing approaches in multi-lingual sentence embedding only takes the naive CL with a single positive example, we argue that leveraging multiple positives should be considered especially for multi-lingual sentence embeddings.
+In contrast to mono-lingual CL, richer and more complex relationships exist among multiple positives in multi-lingual CL: \textbf{(1) positives in a diverse set of languages}, which can benefit cross-lingual learning; \textbf{(2) transitive similarity across multiple positives by translation}, which provides reliable structural information for learning.